chen-grace-p4/project02/README.md

       * 7: Server closed

 * **Finding information about files (Kyle)**
-  * display information about files such as size, file type, and a preview of files
+  * (OMITTED) display information about files such as size, file type, and a preview of files
-  * having a preview of a file will require the use of READ
+  * (OMITTED) having a preview of a file will require the use of READ
-  * at some point there could be a way to change a file using WRITE by a client and send the changed file back over the server
+  * (OMITTED) at some point there could be a way to change a file using WRITE by a client and send the changed file back over the server

 * **Signals (Grace)**
-  * (OMITTED) shortcuts to bold or italicize words
-  * (NEW) to log if a user disconnected or reconnected
+  * (NEW) to log if a user/server disconnect
+    * ctrl+c in the server or client disconnects them and also logs their disconnect in the activity log
+    * catches SIGINT, prints a disconnecting message, then adds activity to log

 * (OMITTED) Layouting the GUI (Kyle)
-  *  use gtk in c
-  *  still need to research

 ## Some known bugs or weird things:
 * When a client recieves a message from another client while they're still typing a message, it will look a little wonky on the terminal but what they have already typed before receiving a new message is included in the next message they send.
 * If the server closes while users are still connected, the users are NOT automatically disconnected.
 In our testing, two calls of -m/-message by the user leads to the client breaking.
 This is different from the user manually disconnecting with ctrl+c.
 Therefore, this "breaking" is NOT recorded as the user disconnecting in the ACTIVITYLOG.

-## Features we weren't able to implement (reiterated from above):
+## Features we didn't implement that were in our proposal (reiterated from above):
 * subservers or channels
 * the gtk gui
-* without the gui, the bold and italicize won't appear directly on the text but will still appear as asterisks around the text
+* italicizing and bolding text
+* sending files

 ## Timeline:
 * 1/13 - Have a basic terminal based messaging server made.
 Clients will be able to connect and messages they send will be displayed both on their end and on the server.